 This category of Business Intelligence comes from Data Visualization.

-The first definition of Data visualization (or Dataviz) is the art of telling numbers in a clear and pedagogical way, where Excel can’t do it.
+Data visualization (or Dataviz) is the art of telling numbers in a clear and pedagogical way, where Excel or other software lacks the capability.
 It allows you to communicate complex figures and information by transforming them into visual objects: graphs, diagrams, curves, maps, classification, etc.

-It’s no longer only aimed to the Data and Business Intelligence departments of large companies, but to all employees who want to know more about the company’s activity, through the data collected every day.
+It’s no longer only aimed at the Data and Business Intelligence departments of large companies, but at all employees who want to know more about the company’s activity, through the data collected every day.

-Today, mentalities and challenges are moving.
-Data collection has become a means, not an end and the objective is now to make decisions daily, simply and quickly.
+Today, mentalities and challenges are evolving.
+Data collection has become a means, not an end; and the objective is now to make decisions daily, simply and quickly.

 We all love stories.
 Whatever their context, they allow to convey a message or complex information in a playful way and well-scripted.

-Where data is available, the aim is to use these figures to communicate and make the information easier to digest.
-We must be able to put these data in a narrative context is the next chapter of the industry.
+Where data is available, we aim to use these figures to communicate and make the information easier to digest.
+Data in a narrative context is the next chapter of the industry.

 Rather than just talking about numbers, each clip is the subject of a specific story in which each one of us recognizes ourselves.
-In his latest campaign (see video above), the goal was to raise awareness about wearing a seatbelt.
+In this campaign (see video above), the goal was to raise awareness about wearing a seatbelt.

 The figures mentioned support the reality of the facts: hundreds of people die every year because of a forgotten seatbelt.
-As data are illustrated and well-scripted, they are easily memorable.
+As data are illustrated and well-scripted, they are easily memorable and compelling.

 It’s the same pattern of thinking in business.
 Rather than simply showing the sales growth curve, let’s try to add the reasons for this growth!